 I was a little worried that I would be weirded out by the idea of all of my favorite enchilada ingredients in a pasta, but it tasted like the most natural thing in the world!
 The sauce was flavorful and awesome, as always.
 And when tossed with some shredded chicken, corn, black beans, onions and chiles, it tasted just like my favorite chicken enchiladas.
 But I loved getting to enjoy it with some nice, chewy, pasta al dente!

 And I couldn’t resist throwing some extra avocado and fresh cilantro on top.
 As I pretty much like to do any possible chance I get. ;)

 But while I went for my classic chicken enchilada ingredients, you could totally sub in whatever you love.
 Not a chicken-eater?
 Nix it and add in some more black beans!
 Not a fan of black beans and corn?
 Feel free to add in some roasted veggies!
 Want some extra kick?
 Saute in some jalapeno or serrano peppers with your onions.

 Basically, do whatever you need to do to make this the chicken enchilada pasta of all your hopes and dreams. ;)

-Cook pasta al dente according to package instructions.
+Cook pasta in generously-salted boiling water until al dente according to package instructions.

 Meanwhile, heat oil in a large skillet over medium-high heat.
 Add onion and saute for 5 minutes, stirring occasionally, until onion is translucent.
 Add green chiles and saute for an additional 2 minutes.
 Add enchilada sauce, shredded chicken, black beans, and corn, and stir to combine.